Train-In-Blocks-Ltd/Landing/content/blog/interview-with-sean-wilson.md

 ---
-title: "Interview with: Sean Wilson"
+title: Interview with...Sean Wilson
-slug: pt-sean-wilson
+slug: sean-wilson-interview
 img: Sean Wilson
-alt: Fitness guru Sean Wilson
+alt: Fitness coach guru Sean Wilson
 author: Jamie Spoor
-date: 2022-04-06T15:44:15.243Z
+date: 2022-04-06T15:48:49.726Z
-postDesc: TIB speak to Sean Wilson
+postDesc: Interview with PT Sean Wilson
-exclusive: false
+exclusive: true
 ---
-[For Sean Wilson,](http://seanwilsonfitness.com/) Sport Journalism graduate turned Personal Trainer extraordinaire, a love of pumping the iron created a monster.
+[For Sean Wilson](http://seanwilsonfitness.com/), Sport Journalism graduate turned Personal Trainer extraordinaire, a love of pumping the iron created a monster.

 When a future in putting pen to paper didn't quite happen, Berkshire-based gym fanatic Sean decided to take matters into his own hands and become a fitness coach, completely off his own back and with no help whatsoever.
 Intrigued by the story and his inspirational journey, TIB sat down with the ambitious 25-year old to discuss all things fitness.